-11. Encourage members to review ICA Rules 215-220 on weighing / tare, 222-224 on sampling, and 227-232 on claims;
+12. Encourage members to review ICA Rules on country damage, weighing / tare, sampling, and claims;

-12. Urge members to insist that buyers provide detailed bale listings when lodging short-bale claims, and further noting that failure to provide such listings should disallow all claims for short-landed bales for shipments weighed by truck scale;
+13. Urge members to insist buyers provide detailed bale listings when lodging short-bale claims, and further noting that failure to provide such listings should disallow all claims for short-landed bales for shipments weighed by truck scale;

-13. Recognizing that many members receive requests to determine landed weight by weighbridge/truck scale, and in light of ICA Rule No. 215, urge members to use a written conditional agreement similar to the following example in the event they agree to weighbridge weighing;
+14. Recognizing many members receive requests to determine landed weight by weighbridge / truck scale, and in light of ICA Rules, urge members to use a written conditional agreement similar to the following example in the event they agree to weighbridge weighing;

-Written Conditional Agreement Example Weighbridge weighing is agreed under the following conditions:
+Weighbridge weighing is agreed under the following conditions: